 Planned Parenthood of Maryland has been providing high quality, affordable reproductive health care for more than 75 years.
 We serve women, men and teens from diverse backgrounds and with diverse needs.
 Our experienced and caring medical staff gives each client honest information and personal attention.
 Services include: Abortion Services, Birth Control, HIV Testing, LGBT Services, Men's Health Care, Morning-After Pill (Emergency Contraception), Pregnancy Testing & Services

 STD Testing, Treatment & Vaccines, Women's Health Care

-Current officers are Linda Fletcher, President; Dick Christopher, Vice-President and handles acquisitions; Gail Karge, Secretary; and Tammy Coulbourne, Publicity Chair; Sam Fairbank, Director, and heads Building and Grounds Maintenance.
-Anyone interested in donating or loaning items to the Society can call him at 410-673-7163 or 410-271-5239.
+Current officers are Linda Fletcher, President; Larry Millburn, Vice President; Gail Karge, Secretary; and Tammy Coulbourne, Publicity Chair; Sam Fairbank, Director, and heads Building and Grounds Maintenance.